Contrastive Cross-domain Recommendation in Matching: Experiments

 CCDR relies on item-related taxonomy, semantic, and producer information for CDR in matching, while no large-scale public CDR dataset is capable for this setting.
 Therefore, we build a new CDR dataset CDR-427M extracted from a real-world recommendation system named WeChat Top Stories, which contains a source domain and two target domains.
 Specifically, we randomly select nearly $63$ million users, and collect their $427$ million behaviors on $3.0$ million items.
 We split these behaviors into the train set and the test set using the chronological order.
 We also bring in $187$ thousand tags, $356$ categories, $56$ thousand medias, and $207$ thousand words as additional item-related information.
 All data are preprocessed via data masking to protect the user's privacy.

 To simulate different CDR scenarios, we evaluate on two target domains having different cold-start degrees.
 The first is a few-shot target domain, where most users only have several behaviors.
 The second is a strict cold-start domain, which is more challenging since all user behaviors on items in the train set are discarded \cite{qian2020attribute}.
 Following Sec. \ref{sec.heterogeneous_network}, we build three diversified preference networks for all domains separately via the train set and all item-related information.
-The statistics of diversified preference networks in three domains are in Table \ref{tab:dataset}.
+More details are in Table \ref{tab:dataset} and Appendix \ref{app:dataset}.